Dstar4/gastbyBlog/content/posts/2019-04-03--Building-a-Slackbot-with-hubot.md

 A chatbot is an invaluable tool for a growing community.
 Through this article we will go over how to get started with a powerful chatbot framework called hubot.
 We will then go over how to write commands and a welcome message tailored to your community.
 Then, after we have everything just how we want it we will add our bot to a slack workspace and deploy it to Heroku.
 This is written with a beginner in mind so if you are unfamiliar with any of this technology we will be going over it in a way that has a total beginner in mind.

 You will need to begin by installing node.js if you have not.
-You can find the file here [https://nodejs.org/en/download/](https://nodejs.org/en/download/).
+You can find the file [here](https://nodejs.org/en/download/).
 Once you have node installed you will need npm, you can open your terminal and type `npm install install` to get npm.
 The last thing you will need to install is a package called yo which is used to create a hubot.
 You will need to run `npm install -g yo generator-hubot` for this.
-You can learn more about "yo" here [https://yeoman.io/](https://yeoman.io/).
+You can learn more about "yo" [here](https://yeoman.io/).
 Now that we have our requirements installed we are ready to begin.

 ![](/media/Screen_Shot_2019-03-26_at_7-84e55fe7-ac00-463f-a02c-197765cdf352.40.45_AM.png)